Retiring to Fuerteventura – How We Did It

 • The stone-aged internet – no longer valid as we now have fast internet

-• Long winded bureaucracy – the motto here must be “Never make something simple when you can make it complicated!”
+• Long-winded bureaucracy – the motto here must be “Never make something simple when you can make it complicated!”
 The Spanish have turned bureaucracy into an art form.
-Almost nothing can be done online and absolutely nothing can be done by post.
-You always end up having to travel to government offices to do anything.
+Almost nothing can be done online, and absolutely nothing can be done by post.
+You must always travel to government offices to do anything, normally more than once.

 • Online shopping.
 This is getting increasingly difficult as more and more things on Amazon etc (even Amazon Spain) won’t be shipped to the Canary Islands.